e-zk/site/posts/wiki-archive.md

 I setup [wiki.zakaria.org](https://wiki.zakaria.org/) some time ago.
 It's ended up becoming really really stale and unused[^1].
-I'm going to "decomission" it soon.
+I'm going to "decommission" it soon.
 I thought I'd make this post on the main blog to reflect a little bit on what its purpose was, and to archive some of the things I had written on there.